3 GDPR mistakes that can damage your customer relationships... and how to fix them

 Mistake #1: Leaving all GDPR-related changes only to the lawyers

-Where is it most obvious that the GDPR is soon coming into force? — In our inboxes.
+Where was it most obvious that the GDPR exists? — In our inboxes.

 The first emails asking us for fresh opt-ins to a newsletter started to trickle in last summer.
 By now, there’s rarely a day without such an email or news about updated Ts&Cs or privacy policies.